Reasonable adjustments in exams

 - Diagnostic report for ASD

-Reasonable adjustments for examinations are not automatically put in place and you must make an appointment with Disability Services or the Mental Health team to discuss your requirements before these can be agreed.
+Reasonable adjustments for examinations are not automatically put in place and you must make an appointment with Disability Services to discuss your requirements before these can be agreed.
 Please note that JCQ Form 8's, Individual Learning Plans, letters from your former educational provider and Education, Health and Care Plans are not accepted forms of evidence.

 Where a disability is disclosed to us, we will take all reasonable steps to make appropriate adjustments.
 To ensure there is no potential compromise of academic standards, we will assess each case on an individual basis.
 Supporting evidence will be held confidentially and in accordance with the GDPR and university policy.